Why the marketing pyramid doesn't work in times of crisis and what measures need to be taken – Image: Xpert.Digital

 4. Multichannel strategy

-• Rely on cost-effective measures such as community campaigns or user-generated content.
+- Focus on cost-effective measures such as community campaigns or user-generated content.

 5. Budget optimization instead of cuts

-• Strategically reallocate your marketing budget.
+- Strategically reallocate your marketing budget.
 Focus on channels with high effectiveness and lower costs.

-• Countercyclical advertising can be cost-effective during a crisis and secure market share in the long term.
+- Countercyclical advertising can be cost-effective during a crisis and secure market share in the long term.

 6. Creative solutions and relevance

-• Develop innovative approaches that take into account the current context (e.g. new product offerings or services).
+- Develop innovative approaches that take the current context into account (e.g., new product offerings or services).

-• Avoid “business as usual” messages and instead demonstrate adaptability to the crisis.
+- Avoid “business as usual” messages and instead demonstrate adaptability to the crisis.

 7. Transparent communication

-• Communicate openly about changes in business processes (e.g. delivery times or availability).
+- Communicate openly about changes in business processes (e.g., delivery times or availability).

 What is the marketing pyramid and how does it work?

-The marketing pyramid is a strategic model used in various forms and contexts to structure marketing objectives, customer relationships or brand development.
+The marketing pyramid is a strategic model used in various forms and contexts to structure marketing objectives, customer relationships, or brand development.
 It serves as a visual and hierarchical tool for organizing marketing activities and strategies.
 Depending on the specific approach, the pyramid can have different focuses:

-Types and functionality of the marketing pyramid
+Types and Functioning of the Marketing Pyramid

-1. Goal pyramid in marketing
+1. Target pyramid in marketing

-2. Customer-centric marketing pyramid
+2. Customer-oriented marketing pyramid

-• Top customers (1% of customer base, 50% of sales)
+- Top customers (1% of the customer base, 50% of revenue)

-• Major customers (4% of customer base, 30% of sales)
+- Major customers (4% of the customer base, 30% of sales)

 It helps companies use their resources more efficiently by focusing on profitable customer groups.

-3. Brand pyramid
+3. Brand Pyramid

 The brand pyramid describes the development of a brand from basic characteristics to the brand core:

-• Features and attributes
+- Features and attributes

-• Functional advantages
+- Functional advantages

-• Emotional benefits
+- Emotional benefits

-• Brand personality and core values
+- Brand personality and core values

-• The essence of the brand.
+- The essence of the brand.

-4. Maslow's hierarchy of needs in marketing
+4. Maslow's Hierarchy of Needs in Marketing

-• Basic needs (e.g. food, safety)
+- Basic needs (e.g. food, safety)

-• Social needs (e.g. belonging)
+- Social needs (e.g., belonging)

-• Self-realization (e.g. individuality).
+- Self-realization (e.g., individuality).

-The model helps to develop targeted advertising messages that are tailored to the respective needs of the target group.
+The model helps to develop targeted advertising messages that are tailored to the respective needs level of the target group.

 Advantages of the marketing pyramid

-• Structured goal setting and prioritization of projects.
+- Structured goal setting and prioritization of projects.

-• Support with brand positioning and customer loyalty.
+- Support with brand positioning and customer loyalty.